-In order to respond to the recent tightening of personal information protection laws and regulations in various countries and regions, the Glico Group companies in Japan and overseas have started to redevelop their privacy policies in FY2019, and the process is scheduled to be completed by the end of FY2022.
+In order to respond to the increasing stringency of personal information protection laws and regulations in various countries and regions, the Glico Group companies in Japan and overseas have redeveloped and published their privacy policies for customers.
+We are also advancing various efforts for the proper handling of personal information at Glico Group companies.